flodri/py-DMUD/README.txt

 (you'll be able to add admins with the !admin comand after that)

 Changelog :
-0.1.5 (31-03-2020):
+0.1.6 (04-04-2020)
+  - thanks to rrebrick who made me notice it, there's no need anymore to type your bot username in some part of MAIN.py 0.1.5 (31-03-2020):
   - fixed a stupid error in the warn_leaving function which was making it useless
   - added some comments/modified docstring to help document